robertomzc/portfolio/_references/steven-hulsoff.md

 the activities on the professional career.
 In the case of Roberto, this has included several advanced courses in computational fluid dynamics, at which he has excelled.

-In summary, I would not hesitate to recommend Roberto for a position.
+In summary, I would not hesitate to recommend Roberto.
 With kind regards,

 S. J. Hulshoff